Today In History logo TIH

 1308

-Pope Clement V issued a parchment known as the Chinon document, secretly absolving Jacques de Molay and other Templar leaders of heresy charges.
-The document remained buried in the Vatican Archives until rediscovered in 2001, rewriting the accepted history of the Templar suppression.
+Pope Clement V secretly issued a parchment known as the Chinon document, absolving Jacques de Molay and other Knights Templar leaders of the heresy charges that had been used to justify the order's suppression.
+The document contradicted the public narrative that King Philip IV of France had constructed to justify seizing the Templars' vast wealth.
+It remained buried in the Vatican Archives for nearly 700 years until its rediscovery in 2001, fundamentally revising the accepted history of the Templar suppression and the papacy's role in it.

 1467